Saturday May 26th – Thursday 31st (only 2 places remaining) & Saturday August 18th – Thursday 23rd, 2018

 Kevin Clune a 2012 graduate was a successful funeral celebrant before completing the course, however he felt it lifted him to the next level and now he is one of the top (if not the top) male funeral celebrants in Perth.
 Kevin mentored the May courses in 2014, 2015, 2016 and 2017.
 Participants have all said how much they have benefitted from his immense amount from his experience.

-Another graduate of that same course, Elaine Herrick, was Allison Monkhouse’s in house celebrant, a much-coveted role and now works for herself, with many requests from AM’s clients for her outstanding work.
+Another graduate of that same course, Elaine Herrick, was Allison Monkhouse’s in house celebrant, a much-coveted role and after working as a celebrant again she has returned to Allison Monkhouse as their pre-paids and events specialist.
 Elaine mentored the August 2014 course attendees and gave a real insight into the internal workings of a funeral company.
-Elaine often joins us for dinner a couple of nights and is there to support and help participants with preparations for their presentations on the Wednesday.
+If she can, Elaine joins us for dinner a couple of nights and is often there to support and help participants with preparations for their presentations on Tuesday night for Wednesday.

 Suzie Venn a graduate from 2015 was determined to be the best and on enrolling said “I will make you proud”.
 Having now conducted 600+ funerals, recently Suzie was told by two different funeral directors that she is now thought of as the top female celebrant in Brisbane, her busy schedule certainly reflects that and yes I am proud!
-Suzie mentored the September 2017 course and everyone just loved her and I am hoping she will be available in 2018!
+Suzie mentored the September 2017 course.
+Since February, Suzie has changed tack and was approached by a large cemetery in Brisbane and has taken a role there, where she will facilitate their functions and memorial services throughout the year like Mother’s/Father’s Day, Christmas etc. She still loves her role but received an offer to good to turn down and is looking forward to having paid holidays!

 So how much does it cost?